aitoss/HacktoberFest_2020/README.md

   - **set your user name:** In cmd type->`git config --global user.name "John Doe"`
   - **set email address :** In cmd type->`git config --global user.email johndoe@example.com`

+# How to contribute?

+There are two ways to contribute to this repository!
+Lets jump into it!!!!

 - ## Easy-Peasy way:

   - **🍴Fork the repository:**  `Look for the 'Fork' button in the repository pages`